 What does your museum sound like?
 I’m not referring to the chatter of schoolchildren or the ambient hum of dehumidifiers.
-I mean what do the words you use in marketing, wayfinding and interpretation sound like?
-More usefully, who do these words sound like?
+What do the words you use in marketing, wayfinding and interpretation sound like?
+More usefully, what do these words sound like?

-Every piece of written communication produced by a museum tells visitors something about who the organisation is and what it stands for.
+Every written communication a museum produces tells visitors who the organisation is and what it stands for.
 The words, punctuation and sentence structures museums employ – and the perspectives they take – have power.
 They may invite and engage; they more bore or even exclude.

 Using tone of voice to engage and entertain

 Using a layout and style familiar to museumgoers, Judd had added an unexpected twist.
 The approach came naturally because it reflects what Judd calls “our general vibe”, which “leans towards having a bit of a laugh and enjoying our work”.
-Her aim was simply to be funny and to bring a smile to the face of visitors when they were confronted by a batch of empty cases.
-It’s something the Museum has done before, when it once placed a modern domestic iron beside a sign saying: ‘Temporary exhibition: The Iron Age’.
+She aimed to be funny and to bring a smile to the face of visitors when a batch of empty cases confronted them.
+The Museum had done it before when it placed a modern domestic iron beside a sign saying: ‘Temporary exhibition: The Iron Age’.

 Humour can often miss the mark, but Judd’s hastily produced signs engaged and entertained visitors.
-Curator Madeline Odent says, “Most people glance at [the signs], and then double-take and look a bit closer before laughing or calling their friends over”.
-These positive reactions are probably down to the fact that Judd and Odent know their visitors and their museum well.
-If people weren’t able to recognise the tone as something more often used in a different museum context, the joke would fall flat.
-If people expected the Museum to take a serious and formal approach, they’d be more shocked or outraged.
+Curator Madeline Odent says, “Most people glance at [the signs], and then double-take and look closer before laughing or calling their friends over”.
+These positive reactions are probably down to the fact that Judd and Odent know their visitors and their Museum well.
+The joke would fall flat if people couldn’t recognise the tone as something more often used in a different museum context.
+If people expected the Museum to take a serious and formal approach, they’d be shocked or outraged.

 Using tone of voice to inform and provoke